 Entrepreneurs who make an investment in a commercial enterprise in the U.S. and who plan to create or preserve 10 or more permanent full-time jobs for U.S. workers are eligible to apply for legal permanent residence (a green card) through an EB-5 investor visa.
 A commercial enterprise is defined by the United States Citizenship and Immigration Services (USCIS) as a for-profit entity formed for the ongoing conduct of lawful business, including a sole proprietorship, a partnership, a holding company, a joint venture, a corporation, or any publicly or privately owned business trust or entity.

 In order to qualify for an EB-5 visa, the entrepreneur is required to invest a minimum of $500,000 in a targeted employment area, which is generally a rural or high unemployment area, or $1 million anywhere in the United States.
+For any petition received by USCIS after November 21, 2019, these amounts were increased to $900,000 in a targeted employment area and $1.8 million anywhere else, but the November 21, 2019 Final Rule was vacated on June 22, 2021 and previous rules, including the lower investment minimums, were reinstated.
+It is possible that the new rules will be reintroduced at a later time.
 The investment capital cannot be borrowed.
 Once this type of investment is made, the USCIS office grants conditional permanent residence to the individual.

 The investor’s spouse and unmarried children under 21 years of age may be included in the EB-5 investor visa petition.
 It is important to note that the investor and his or her dependents do not count towards the 10 full-time employees even if they do work at the enterprise of the investor.